 1. The Root of the Issue

 The hemp plant is tall and straight, with thin fans of leaves located mostly at the top of the plant.
 To anchor these stalky giants, hemp grows a large taproot that runs deep into the soil.
-This taproot is the basis for several of industrial hemp’s environmental benefits.
+This taproot is the basis for several of the environmental benefits of industrial hemp.

 First, well-rooted crops help control erosion.
 They help “fix” the ground, keeping dirt from being blown off by high winds or carried away by heavier rainfall.
 These deep taproots help make hemp more resistant to drought as well.
 This creates hardier crops that help preserve the land through dry, rough conditions.

 Secondly, as these taproots bring up water, they also bring up nutrients that are often trapped under layers of soil.
 This can be vital for land maintenance because large agricultural operations can leach the nutrients from an area, leaving it dry and dead if not carefully planned and monitored.
 Hemp not only improves its soil, but it can also be planted in rotation with other crops to keep the soil fertile and healthy.

 Hemp’s biomass is also readily recyclable.
 One of the most significant environmental benefits of industrial hemp is its ability to avoid needless waste.
 Hemp fibers can be easily composted into a nutrient-filled natural fertilizer.
 This means that even the parts of the plant not utilized in production can still be purposed to help grow the next crop of hemp or other plants, lowering the demand on our landfills and returning much-needed vitamins and minerals to the soil.